hbldh/bleak/docs/apiimplementations.rst

 ===================

-Bleak hides most of the details of the Bluetooth LE stack provided by the operating system, but sometimes it may be useful to access those details because it provides useful functionality (even though your code may no longer be portable to other operating systems).
+Bleak hides most of the details of the Bluetooth LE stack provided by the operating system, but sometimes it may be useful to access those details because it provides useful functionality.

+But note that by using features described here your code may no longer be portable to other operating systems, and moreover the backend APIs should not be considered stable, and can change between releases.

 Windows
 -------